By Rob Taylor

 Many were Pakistanis and Chechens, Yaftali said, reinforcing recent assessments by Afghan army chief of staff General Sher Mohammad Karimi that the insurgency's backers in Pakistan had shut Islamic schools to send more fighters across the border.

-"They closed them on purpose, to push them to Afghanistan to disrupt security," said Yaftali in a frank assessment likely to raise hackles in Pakistan.
-"There are 3,500 madrassas in Pakistan and if everyone send five people, well, you can imagine," he said.
+"They closed them on purpose, to push them to Afghanistan to disrupt security," said Yaftali.
+"There are 3,500 madrassas in Pakistan and if everyone send five people, well, you can imagine."

 Pakistan, which supported the 1996-2001 Taliban government in Afghanistan, is seen as crucial to U.S. and Afghan efforts to promote peace in Afghanistan, a task that is gaining urgency as NATO-led combat troops continue to leave the country.